James E. Broome

-James Emilius Broome (December 15, 1808 – November 23, 1883) was an American politician who was the third Governor of Florida.
+James Emilius Broome (December 15, 1808 – November 23, 1883) was an American politician who served as the third governor of Florida from 1853 to 1857.

 Early life and career

 Broome was born in Hamburg, South Carolina and moved to Florida in 1837.
 He engaged in the mercantile business until he retired in 1841.
 In that same year, Governor Richard Keith Call appointed him to the position of Probate Judge of Leon County.
 He served in that position until 1848.

 Political life

 He was elected governor in 1852.
 A Democrat, he took office on October 3, 1853.
 He was an early States'-Righter.
 During his term, the Whig Party, the opposition to the Democrats at the time, controlled the Florida State Legislature.
 He vetoed so many of the bills that were passed by the legislature that he became known as the "Veto Governor".
 His gubernatorial stint ended on October 5, 1857.
 Broome served as a member of the Florida Senate in 1861.
 A large planter, he was very sympathetic to the Confederate cause.